ouyi/ouyi.github.io/_posts/2017-12-31-jekyll-table-of-contents.md

-Note that no empty lines shall be present between the `{:toc}` tag and the first paragraph of the article (`My first paragraph.` in the code example), or else the latter will be not included in the `post.excerpt` variable, which is used for multiple purposes.
+Note that no empty lines shall be present between the `{:toc}` tag and the first paragraph of the article (`My first paragraph.` in the code example), or else the latter will not be included in the `post.excerpt` variable, which is used for multiple purposes on this site.
 First, the `post.excerpt` variable is used in [the home layout to show an excerpt of the post content for each post]({{
 site.baseurl }}{% post_url 2017-12-23-jekyll-customization
 %}#pagination-of-the-home-page), in addition to its post title.
 That way the post content can be previewed on the home page(s), before a reader decides to click the `read more` button which links to the complete post content.
-Second, the 'post.excerpt' variable is also used to populate the description meta tags important for SEO.
+Second, the `post.excerpt` variable is also used to populate the description meta tags important for SEO.

 ## Adding the TOC heading